vchernoy/vchernoy.github.io/content/post/two-var-recursive-func.md

 In questions where it is required to count some objects, not rearly the answer might be very big even on very small input.
 In such case, typically it is asked to print the answer modulo some big prime integer, let's say, $M=1000^3+7$.
-Since Python has built-in long arithmetics, we can apply modulo on the final result, but computing entire agorithm with long arithmetics while knowing that only small part of it is really important is very costly, but of course, not that efficient.
+Since Python has built-in long arithmetics, we can apply modulo on the final result, but executing the entire agorithm with long arithmetics while knowing that only small part of it is really important is very costly, and of course, not that efficient.

 Let's look, briefly, at very simple change we can do for `f_binom` function that will speed up the computation significantly: